Skip to content

 Symptoms of Cataract

-Cataracts primarily affect vision and can interfere with many areas of daily life:
+Cataracts primarily affect vision, and that reaches into many corners of daily life:

 • Work performance